TheServerBorn/J-29-Interface-Engine/README.md

 game_id=ROM_SNES_6009C68D2439
 ```

-When the medium is inserted, J-29 resolves the `game_id` against the installed library and launches the corresponding software.
+When the medium is inserted, Veyllisto resolves the `game_id` against the installed library and launches the corresponding software.

 This means a tiny removable device can behave like a physical game disk even when the software itself lives on internal storage.